AnySomebody1/rofi-spotify/README.md

 ## Setup

-On first run setup should automatically tell you what to do in order to register your app on the Spotify developer page.
+On first run the script should automatically tell you what to do in order to register your app on the Spotify developer page and create a configuration file.

 ## Usage